dakshinamurthy7771/PCA-EXP-2-MATRIX-SUMMATION-USING-2D-GRIDS-AND-2D-BLOCKS-AY-23-24/README.md

 ## PROGRAM:
 ```
-Developed By : Sriram Gopalan G
+Developed By : HARISH GOWTHAM E
-Register No. : 212222230149
+Register No. : 2305002009
 ```

 ```